-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1982.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Fary is shown as a purple triangle. (analysis methodology)

 Some of Fary’s most recently sponsored bills include...

 - H.R.
 6666 (97th): A bill to amend the Joint Resolution of October 19, 1965, to ...

 - H.R.
 6559 (97th): A bill for the relief of Muyleng Marjorie Fu-Loqui.

 - H.R.
 6453 (97th): Capitol Grounds Master Plan Act

 - H.R.
 6417 (97th): A bill to amend Public Law 96-432 relating to the United States ...

 - H.R.
 6347 (97th): A bill to provide free mailing privileges with respect to parcels of ...